sullof/fcg/038/README.md

 Since in JS there is a function to calculating the leading 0, the solution #3 uses that, substracting the leading zeros + 1 from 32.

+##### The ruby solution

+It is basically like the 2nd and 3rd JS solution, but counts the trailing zeros.

 ##### The cjam solution
 ```
 r     reads the argument